sg-developer-portal/i2c-technical-content/i2c-deployment-guide/introduction.md

 <details>
  <summary>AWS API Gateway</summary>
  <p>Amazon Web Services API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the "front door" for applications to access data, business logic, or functionality from backend services.
 Using API Gateway, RESTful APIs and WebSocket APIs can be created that enable real-time two-way communication applications.
-API Gateway supports containerized and serverless workloads, as well as web applications.</p>
+API Gateway supports containerised and serverless workloads, as well as web applications.</p>
 </details>

 <details>